Frequently Asked Questions About Travel Expense Reimbursements and Per Diem Allowances

 What about a taxi?

 The current reimbursable rate is 50 cents per mile for mileage incurred on cases where counsel was appointed on or after January 1, 2017.
-(See Statewide Compensation Guidelines (PDF) for mileage rates in effect for travel for cases where counsel was appointed prior to January 1, 2017.)
+(See Statewide Travel Guidelines (PDF) for mileage rates in effect for travel for cases where counsel was appointed prior to January 1, 2017.)
 Use of a taxi will not be reimbursed unless it is shared and the cost is less than a shuttle.
 (See Statewide Travel Guidelines (PDF).)
+If a ride-share options is used, a comparison cost explanation should be provided.

 - May I see an example showing how the per diem allowance and travel reimbursement work?